dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### deprecated_colon_for_default_value

-_Using a colon as a separator before a default value is deprecated and will not be supported in language version 3.0 and later._
+_Using a colon as the separator before a default value is deprecated and will not be supported in language version 3.0 and later._

 #### Description

-The analyzer produces this diagnostic when a colon is used as the separator before the default value of an optional parameter.
-While this syntax is allowed, it's being deprecated in favor of using an equal sign.
+The analyzer produces this diagnostic when a colon (`:`) is used as the separator before the default value of an optional named parameter.
+While this syntax is allowed, it is deprecated in favor of using an equal sign (`=`).

 #### Example